luofan18/jekyll-now/_posts/2017-4-21-Policy-Gradient-in-Reinforcement-Learning.md

  3. Use your value function and discounted return to calculate the advantage value
  4. Calculate loss and update your policy
  5. Fit your value function to new paths
- 6. Repeat 2-5 until your policy is good enough
+ 6. Repeat step 2-5 until your policy is good enough

 ### Advanced Policy Update - Constrain Policy Update with KL Divergence